oniani/oniani.github.io/content/_index.md

 # I'm Dave,

-a Research Engineer at [DawnLight][dawnlight] ― a very cool startup founded by Drs.
+a Research Engineer at [DawnLight][dawnlight] ― a super cool startup founded by Drs.
 [Fei-Fei Li][feifei], [Jia Li][jia], and [Arnold Milstein][arnold].
 I was a Machine Learning Intern first, mentored by Drs.
 [Nathan Liu][nathan], [Erheng Zhong][erheng], and [S. R. Prakash][prakash], and then transitioned into a